lightninglabs/lightning-terminal/README.md

   faraday.min_monitored=48h
   ```

-- if you use command line arguments for configuration, add the `faraday.` prefix to each argument to `shushtar-debug`
+- if you use command line arguments for configuration, add the `faraday.` prefix to each argument to `shushtar`
   Before:
   ```
   $ faraday --min_monitored=48h --debuglevel=debug ...
   ```
   After:
   ```
-  $ shushtar-debug --faraday.min_monitored=48h --faraday.debuglevel=debug...
+  $ shushtar --faraday.min_monitored=48h --faraday.debuglevel=debug...
   ```

 ### Troubleshooting

-If you have trouble running your node, please first check the logs for warning or errors.
+If you have trouble running your node, please first check the logs for warnings or errors.

 #### Server